PaulKinlan/paul.kinlan.me/content/2011-05-17-when-are-we-going-to-see-the-death-of-svg-.markdown

 ---
+date: 2011-05-17
+published: true
 slug: when-are-we-going-to-see-the-death-of-svg-
-date: 2011-05-17
+summary: I have mixed feelings about SVG.
+I find it complex and requiring specific tools, and its integration with the web is clunky.
+It feels like a context switch between HTML and SVG DOM.
+However, SVG is scalable, vector-based, and has powerful graphical capabilities like filters and paths, enabling things not possible with regular web technologies.
+I wish path could be a CSS property, simplifying its usage and allowing text or even block elements to be rendered along a path.
+This would be more efficient than embedding SVG within HTML elements.
+tags:
+- svg
+- web development
+- graphics
+- css
+- vector graphics
+- scalability
+- html
+- dom
+- filters
+- paths
 title: When are we going to see the death of SVG?
-published: true

 ---
 <p>I have this bizarre mixed feelings about SVG, I loathe it and love it at the same time (according to urban dictionary the word is <a href="http://www.urbandictionary.com/define.php?term=loave&amp;defid=4855182">loave</a>) and I hate myself for it - okay, hate is a strong word.</p>
 <p />